-Table 82: WBM "Firmware Restore" Page - "Firmware Restore" Group
+Table 94: WBM "Firmware Restore" Page - "Firmware Restore" Group

 Parameter Explanation Select the data source for the restore here.
 Source Memory Card The data is read from the memory card.
 This selection is only enabled if a memory card is inserted and the device has not been booted from the memory card.
 Network The data is uploaded from the PC and restored.
-Boot Device The storage medium from which the device was booted is displayed here.
+Boot Device The storage me booted is displa edium from which the device was ayed here.
 PLC runtime project Enter the name of the backup file for the CODESYS project here.
 The input field only appears if the network is selected as the data source.
 Settings Enter the name of the backup file for the settings here.
 The input field only appears if the network is selected as the data source.
-System Enter the name of the backup file for the system data here.
+System Enter the name of the backup file for the system data and the root file system here.
 The input field only appears if the network is selected as the data source.
 Decryption If you have backed up the data in encrypted form, select this checkbox.
 Decryption passphrase Enter the encryption password here.
 This input field only appears if the "Decryption" checkbox is selected.